Airborne forces: Soviet operations

 The Soviets mounted only one large-scale airborne operation in World War II, despite their early leadership in the field in the 1930s.
 Russia also pioneered the development of combat gliders, but used them only for cargo during the war.

 Axis air superiority early in the conflict limited the ability of the Soviets to mount such operations, whilst later in the conflict ongoing shortages of materiel, including silk for parachutes, was also a problem.
 Nonetheless, the Soviets maintained their doctrinal belief in the effectiveness of airborne forces, as part of their concept of "deep battle", throughout the war.
-The largest drop during the war was corp-sized (the Vyazma airborne Operation, the 4th Airborne Corps).
+The largest drop during the war was corps-sized (the Vyazma airborne Operation, the 4th Airborne Corps).
 It was unsuccessful.
 Airborne formations were used as elite infantry units however, and played a critical role in several battles.
 For example, at the Battle of Kursk, the Guards Airborne defended the eastern shoulder of the southern penetration and was critical to holding back the German penetration.

 The Soviets sent at least one team of observers to the British and American airborne planning for D-Day, but did not reciprocate the liaison.

 Early commando raids

 Operation Colossus: Raid on the Tragino Aqueduct

-Britain's first airborne assault took place on February 10, 1941, when 'X' Troop, No 11 Special Air Service Battalion (which was formed from No 2 Commando and subsequently became 1st Battalion, The Parachute Regiment) dropped into southern Italy from converted Whitley bombers flying from Malta and demolished a span of the aqueduct near Tragino in a daring night raid named Operation Colossus.
+Britain's first airborne assault took place on 10 February 1941, when 'X' Troop, No 11 Special Air Service Battalion (which was formed from No 2 Commando and subsequently became 1st Battalion, The Parachute Regiment) dropped into southern Italy from converted Whitley bombers flying from Malta and demolished a span of the aqueduct near Tragino in a daring night raid named Operation Colossus.

 Operation Squatter: Raid on Axis airfields in Libya

-54 effectives of 'L' Detachment, Special Air Service Brigade (largely drawn from the disbanded Layforce) mounted a night parachute insertion onto two drop zones in Bir Temrad, North Africa on the night of November 16/17 1941 in preparation for a stealthy attack on the forward airfields of Gambut and Tmimi in order to destroy the Axis fighter force on the ground before the start of Operation Crusader, a major offensive by the British Eighth Army.
+54 effectives of 'L' Detachment, Special Air Service Brigade (largely drawn from the disbanded Layforce) mounted a night parachute insertion onto two drop zones in Bir Temrad, North Africa on the night of 16/17 November 1941 in preparation for a stealthy attack on the forward airfields of Gambut and Tmimi in order to destroy the Axis fighter force on the ground before the start of Operation Crusader, a major offensive by the British Eighth Army.

 Operation Biting: The Bruneval raid

-A Würzburg radar site on the coast of France was attacked by a company of 120 British paratroopers from 2 Battalion, Parachute Regiment, commanded by Major John Frost, in Operation Biting on February 27, 1942.
+A Würzburg radar site on the coast of France was attacked by a company of 120 British paratroopers from 2 Battalion, Parachute Regiment, commanded by Major John Frost, in Operation Biting on 27 February 1942.
 The key electronic components of the system were dismantled by an English radar mechanic and brought back to Britain for examination so that countermeasures could be devised.
 The result was a British victory.
 Of the 120 paratroopers who dropped in the dead of night, there were two killed, six wounded, and six captured.